GoogleCloudPlatform/cluster-toolkit/modules/README.md

 ## Common Settings

-The following common naming conventions should be used to decrease the verbosity needed to define a blueprint via YAML.
+The following common naming conventions should be used to decrease the verbosity needed to define a blueprint.
 This is intentional to allow multiple modules to share inferred settings from global variables.
 For example, if all modules are to be created in a single region, that region can be defined as a global variable, which is shared between all moduels without an explicit